acepaced/-DATA_EXPUNGED-/README.md

 sorry for the sudden disappearences im not doing mentally okay and i've only been talking to the same person all day helpm

-killme.png is a joke between me and me wow talkstomuself
+killme.png is a joke between me and me.

+side note : i can have really bad outburts. i WILL say horrible shit, if you dont want that dont try and talk to me when im mad

 click to [help](https://arab.org/click-to-help/)